suresh0807/Linux_Scripts/README.md

 # Linux_Scripts
-A set of scripts useful to do some quick statistical and data manipulation work.
+A set of bash scripts useful to do some quick statistical and data manipulation work.